Table of Contents:

 ---|---|

-Strap Width | Generally, the strap width should be about half the case diameter for a balanced look. |
+Strap Width | Ideally, the strap width should be about half the case diameter for a visually balanced look. |

-Tapered vs. Straight Straps | Tapered straps feel more refined, while straight straps give a bolder look. |
+Tapered vs. Straight Straps | Tapered straps, which narrow towards the buckle, provide a refined, elegant look; straight straps create a bolder, more robust appearance. |

 7. Case Shape and Wearability

-Case Shape | Wearability |
+Case Shape | Wearability & Visual Impact |

 ---|---|

-Round | The most common shape, true to size. |
+Round | The classic and most common shape; wears true to its diameter, offering balanced proportions. |

-Rectangular | Appears larger than its diameter suggests. |
+Rectangular | Often appears larger on the wrist than its diameter alone suggests, making a bold statement. |

 8. Proportions Based on Wrist Shape